torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 The generated messages will not be displayed on the console but will be saved in a specially reserved memory area for this, from where they will be extracted by the logging daemon (syslog).
-To display kernel messages, you can use the dmesg command or inspect the logs:
+To display kernel messages, you can use the :command:`dmesg` command or inspect the logs:

 .. code-block:: bash